Bira/octopus-carnival/_drafts/wir-mm-4e-hydra.md

 require a lot of food to survive.
 Most species are good swimmers, and though they can't breathe underwater only one of the heads needs to surface to avoid drowning.
-Hydras can survive on pretty much any environment as long as they have access to food, though.
+Hydras can survive on pretty much any environment as long as they have access to food.

-Despite their innate ferocity, hydras actually take quite well to training if the trainer manages to survive the turbulent early stages of it.
+Despite their innate ferocity, hydras actually take quite well to training if the trainer manages to survive the turbulent early stages of the process.
 Giants, minotaurs and powerful spellcasters are the most frequent hydra owners, though sometimes a hydra will "adopt" someone more unexpected than that, like a goblin leader.

 The mythological Hydra was notorious for its ability to regrow its severed heads, and here we have an interesting lore divergence between the two books: